-Watercolor Easter eggs are a fun alternative to traditionally decorated eggs.
+Creating watercolor Easter eggs is a fun alternative to traditionally decorated eggs.

 I have a confession to make… I can’t stand the egg dyeing kits that you buy at the store.
-The vinegar smell is not my favorite and all those stains from the dye.
-It’s enough to make me want to pull my hair out.
+The vinegar smell is not my favorite and all those stains from the dye… it’s enough to send my anxiety through the roof.
 I can never really relax during egg decorating time because I’m constantly worried about what is going to get stained.
 So this year, I decided to ditch the traditionally decorated eggs and go with one of my favorite current trends… watercolor.
 Want to know how to color your eggs?
 Here is how you can create watercolor Easter eggs.

-First, make sure your eggs are hard boiled.
-You don’t want any messes if one accidentally cracks!
+First: Make sure your eggs are hard boiled.
+You definitely don’t want any messes if one accidentally cracks!
 And with kids and eggs..at least one WILL crack.
 Once they are hard boiled (AND COOLED) Place your eggs in an upside down egg carton.
 This will give your eggs a nice little place to sit while you paint them.

-When using the Pentel Aquash Water brush, unscrew the cap and separate the bristles from the rest of the brush.
+Next: To use the Pentel Aquash Water brush, unscrew the cap and separate the bristles from the rest of the brush.
 Next, fill up the chamber with water and reattach the cap.
-Then, squeeze the brush to release the water into the watercolor palette and then pick up the color with the brush and start painting on the top of the egg.
-I chose a bright pink.
+Then, squeeze the brush to release the water into the watercolor palette.
+Pick up the color with the brush and start painting on the top of the egg.
 Pull the color down the side of the egg with the brush or let it drip down.
 The more water you use, the lighter and more transparent the color will be.

 Decorate #Easter eggs using #watercolor .
 Learn how with this tutorial.Click To Tweet